Make Your Next Trip Extraordinary

 Most of Umbria’s towns are so tiny that you need only step out of the medieval city gates to come across a quiet park or olive grove where you can spread out a blanket and enjoy your local fare with a view.
 An exception is the cosmopolitan capital city of Perugia, where the locals are elegantly turned out, the smart sidewalk cafes are abuzz, and the boutique-lined streets are devoid of grassy spots.
 For a quiet respite here, try the welcoming lawns in front of San Michele Archangelo (at the end of Via Garibaldi) and San Francesco al Prato (at the end of Via dei Priori), or settle into a bench in Giardini Carducci (in front of the Brufani Palace hotel) for great views and people watching.

 Assisi frowns on picnicking in the public piazzas, especially the few grassy squares in front of the town’s churches.
-For a sandwich with a view, you can hike up to the dramatic Rocca Maggiore fortress, where there is a hillside beyond the castle walls that captures views over Assisi and the Umbrian valley; or stay inside the castle courtyard on windy days.
+For a sandwich with a view, hike up to the dramatic Rocca Maggiore fortress.
+There is a hillside beyond the castle walls that captures views over Assisi and the Umbrian valley, or stay inside the castle courtyard on windy days.

 What to See and Do